collective/sc.embedder/README.txt

 ============

 This packages gives you the oportunity to create a multimedia content type for systems based on Plone with just few clicks.
-Bring you multimedia content from main multimedia providers to you site, intranet or whatever.
+Bring your multimedia content from main multimedia providers to your site, intranet or whatever.

 Usage
 =====

 Once the product is installed you will note that you are available to add a *Multimedia* content type.
-Inside this add view you will see the fields:
+When you attempt to add an item you will see the
+fields:

 - Multimedia URL
 - Description